Skip to main content

 What is Considered an Available Listing?

-The available listing count is refreshed monthly with the data from the previous month, for example, if you are looking at the tool in April, the most recent data you can see will be from March.
+The available listing count is refreshed monthly with the data from the previous month.
+For example, if you are looking at the tool in April, the most recent data you can see will be from March.

 If a listing has entirely blocked its calendar during the reporting month but is still live on Airbnb or VRBO, we don't consider it truly active, as it has not been possible to make a reservation during that time.